Skip to content

 | Gardens

-PLANTING A BUTTERFLY GARDEN Many years ago I edited a newsletter for the Master Gardeners in Virginia Beach called ‘Gleanings’.
-I often asked other gardeners for submissions, since not only was I new at assembling a newsletter, but also at growing things.
-Occasionally, generous people obliged, which is how I learned of an excellent idea […]
+Many years ago, I edited a newsletter for the Master Gardeners in Virginia Beach called ‘Gleanings’.
+I often asked other gardeners for submissions.
+Because assembling a newsletter was new to me, as well as growing things, I needed their support.
+Occasionally, generous people obliged me, which is how I learned of an excellent idea for […]

 Read More »